SuhruthY/Python21/README.md

 ### [Number Guessing][5]:
 <img align="right" width="300" height="200" src="https://i.pinimg.com/originals/2e/e9/62/2ee9625a733381b5f2cfb4123ecb7d3d.png">
 &nbsp;&nbsp;&nbsp;&nbsp;The computer will generate a random number between 1 and 100 and the user needs to guess it.
 If the guess is wrong then you will be provided with a clue saying the number you guessed is greater or lesser than the original number.
+&nbsp;
 You can use the random module in python to complete this project.

 <br>

 ### [Rock, Paper and Scissors][7]:
 <img align="left" width="200" height="200" src="https://miro.medium.com/max/612/1*G9UfaUBS_VqtFILMe37fZw.jpeg">
-The a 5-minute stint of rock, paper, scissors with the computer and designed by you, yourself will improve your mood.
+&nbsp;&nbsp;&nbsp;&nbsp;The a 5-minute stint of rock, paper, scissors with the computer and designed by you, yourself will improve your mood.

 &nbsp;
 We again use the random function here.
 You make a move first and then the program makes one.
 To indicate the move, you can either use a single alphabet or input an entire string.
 A function will have to be set up to check the validity of the move.